Safety and Injury Prevention

 Proper fit is a must.
 If you can, have a salesperson help you choose and fit a helmet for your child.
 Bring the goggles that your child will wear on the slopes to make sure they work with the helmet you choose.

-Before you buy or borrow a helmet, make sure:
+Before you buy or borrow a helmet, fasten the chin strap and make sure:

 - The pads are flush against your child’s cheeks and forehead

-- The back of the helmet does not touch the nape of your child’s neck
+- The back of the helmet does not touch the top of your child’s neck

-- The helmet sits level, with the front edge being no more than 1 inch above your child’s eyebrows
+- The helmet sits level, with the front edge being no more than 1 inch above your child’s eyebrows.
+There shouldn’t be a gap between the top of your child’s goggles and the helmet.

 - The helmet does not roll forwards or backwards